titaniumnetwork-dev/alloy/README.md

 })
 ```

 What this will do is when the hostname of a website being accessed is `example.org`.
-The console sends you "weee :3".
-If you want a preview of what options you have, heres a list. :)
+The keyword "example" would be replaced with "cat :3".

 ```